trueos/sysadm-docs/api_reference/getstarted.rst

+.. index:: introduction
 .. _Getting Started:

 Getting Started
 ***************

-Welcome to the SysAdm™ API (application programming interface) Reference Guide!
-SysAdm™ is a complex utility with many integral subsystems and classes, and this reference guide will attempt to accurately represent the initialization, core features, and intricacies of the utility.
+Welcome to the |sysadm| API (application programming interface) Reference Guide! |sysadm| is a complex utility with many integral subsystems and classes, and this reference guide will attempt to accurately represent the initialization, core features, and intricacies of the utility.